TrueEyeCoreMedkit/TrueEyeCoreMedkit/README.md

 <p align="center">

 WELCOME WELCOME !!<br><br>
-yes i'm the person who made that one comment being angry with the Anon over hating on people </3 -Talemon<br> day 2 w/o Strawpage </3 -GRIEFER
+yes i'm the person who made that one comment being angry with the Anon over hating on people </3 -Talemon<br>